sidpagariya/Poof/README.md

 # Poof!
-Poof will change the location of your iOS device on Find my Friends and Find my iPhone to anywhere in the world!
+Poof will spoof the location of your iOS device on Find my Friends and Find my iPhone to anywhere in the world!

 **To use Poof:** *python poof.py*